ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The class attribute tells the class name of the composite widget.
 The parent attribute tells the parent class of the composite widget.
 So, TfeAlert is a child class of GtkWindow.
-A parent attribute is an option and you can leave it out.
+The parent attribute specifies the parent class of the composite widget.
-But it is recommended to write it in the template tag.
+While it is technically optional in the XML, it is highly recommended to include it.
+Providing the parent class allows GtkBuilder to verify the class hierarchy at runtime and improves the readability of the UI file.
 - 4-6: Its three properties are defined.
 These properties are inherited from GtkWindow.
 The titlebar property has a widget for a custom title bar.